What Is Modal Analysis In FEA? And How Do We Extract Modal Frequency?

 The above equation system yields complex eigenvalues and eigenvectors.
 This equation can be simplified by ignoring [C] and assuming symmetric [K].
 This symmetric system has real squared eigenvalues mu2, and real eigenvectors.

-Expressing mu = iω, where ω is the circular frequency, the above eigen value problem becomes,
+Expressing mu = ,iω, where ω, is the circular frequency, the above eigen value problem becomes,

 Modal frequency analysis in FEA